elastic/ml-cpp/build-setup/macos.md

 calls in our shipped product will not encounter these functions that run external processes.

-Edit `tools/setup_helpers/cmake.py b/tools/setup_helpers/cmake.py` and
-add `'DNNL_TARGET_ARCH'` to the list of environment variables that get passed through to CMake (around line 267).
+Edit `tools/setup_helpers/cmake.py` and add `"DNNL_TARGET_ARCH"` to the list of environment variables that get passed through to CMake (around line 215).

 Build as follows: